-The end of the year can put a huge financial strain on a family’s budget.
+Without a Christmas budget spreadsheet, the end of the year can put a huge financial strain on your family budget.
 The holiday season comes with a lot of financial commitments including traveling costs and purchasing gifts.
 Many people end up spending a lot more than they intended as they get wrapped up in holiday cheer.
 I don’t blame them, I am one of them!

 How a Christmas Budget Helps My Family